ray-project/ray/doc/source/serve/architecture.md

   server that accepts incoming requests, forwards them to replicas, and responds once they are completed.
 For scalability and high availability, you can also run a proxy on each node in the cluster via the `location` field of [`http_options`](core-apis).
-- **gRPC Proxy**: If Serve is started with valid `` This actor runs a [Uvicorn](https://www.uvicorn.org/) HTTP server that accepts incoming requests, forwards them to replicas, and responds once they are completed.
-For scalability and high availability, you can also run a proxy on each node in the cluster via the `location` field of [`http_options`](core-apis).
+- **gRPC Proxy**: If Serve is started with valid `port` and `grpc_servicer_functions`, then gRPC proxy will be started alongside with the HTTP proxy.
+This actor runs a [grpcio](https://grpc.github.io/grpc/python/) server. gRPC server that accepts incoming requests, forwards them to replicas, and responds once they are completed.
+  For scalability and high availability.
 - **Replicas**: Actors that actually execute the code in response to a request.
 For example, they may contain an instantiation of an ML model.
-Each replica processes individual requests from the HTTP proxy (these may be batched by the replica using `@serve.batch`, see the [batching](serve-performance-batching-requests) docs).
+Each replica processes individual requests from the proxy (these may be batched by the replica using `@serve.batch`, see the [batching](serve-performance-batching-requests) docs).

 ## Lifetime of a Request